 “Everything is figureoutable.”— Marie Forleo

-We’ll pick up again in the next article when we talk about the second of four things that derail your dreams — Comparison.
+We’ll pick up again in the next article when we talk about the second of four things that derail your dreams —The Temptation of Comparison.